-Can I serve divorce papers in Georgia by mail?
+Can I Serve Divorce Papers in Georgia by Mail?

-Question: I want to divorce my husband because I think he's having an affair with a friend of mine and he is mean to my daughter, his step-daughter.
+Question: I want to divorce my husband because I think he's having an affair with a friend of mine and he is mean to my daughter, his stepdaughter.
 I want to know if I can serve him the divorce papers by mailing them to him.

 My husband is always emailing my friend and I caught him texting her after I went to sleep the other night.
 That happens so much that I hired a private detective to follow him and he took picture of them going into a cabin in North Georgia and coming out about 3 hours later.
-I know he has a secret Facebook account and I noticed that they are always communicating; I mean they send messages late at night when I'm asleep and in those messages he calls me a bitch.
+I know he has a secret Facebook account and I noticed that they are always communicating; I mean they send messages late at night when I'm asleep and in those messages, he calls me a bitch.
 When I asked him why he keeps contacting her he says he doesn't and that he barely knows her.

 And if that's not bad enough, he calls my daughter nasty nicknames like “big butt” and he even said that she looks like a “horse or something.”
 This is terrible because the girl is only 11 years old.
 So now she hates him and wants to leave the house and live with my former husband, who lives in Buckhead and is a jerk.